MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

     </tbody>
 </table>

-1. ManualReviewAgent can remove items from **Support lists** (for example, Safe, Block, and Watch) via the **Event Details** page, or add items to those lists.
-However, it can't read or edit the full **Support lists** page.
+1. ManualReviewAgent can remove or add items from/to **Support lists** (for example, Safe, Block, and Watch) on the **Event Details** page.
+However, ManualReviewAgent can't read or edit the full **Support lists** page.
 2. ManualReviewAgent can make decisions (for example, Approve, Reject, or Send back to queue) about cases in queues.
-However, it can't modify higher-level queue settings.
+However, ManualReviewAgent can't modify higher-level queue settings.
 3. To create an Azure AD application, the user must also be assigned the Application Administrator, Cloud Application Administrator, or Global Administrator role in your Azure tenant.

 ### Member access

-Members can access Fraud Protection by visiting [https://dfp.microsoft.com/](https://dfp.microsoft.com/) and using a Microsoft account to sign in.
+Members can access Fraud Protection at [https://dfp.microsoft.com/](https://dfp.microsoft.com/) and by using a Microsoft account to sign in.

 ### Guest user access